wine-compholio/wine-staging/README.md

 * Support for GetVolumePathName
 * Workaround for shlwapi URLs with relative paths
 * XEMBED support for embedding Wine windows inside Linux applications
+* nVidia driver for high-end laptop cards does not list all supported resolutions

 How to install Wine-Compholio